learn-co-curriculum/java-object-relationships/README.md

 ## Association

-**Association** is used to model a general relationship between objects.
+*Association* is used to model a general relationship between objects.
 Neither object is considered a part or member of the other.
 An association is drawn using an edge between classes.
 The edge may have have an arrow to indicate direction.
-The arrow is often left off if the association is bi-directions.
+The arrow is often left off if the association is bi-directional.

 ![general association](https://curriculum-content.s3.amazonaws.com/6676/java-multipleclasses/general_association.png)